-The Database of Antimicrobial Activity and Structure of Peptides (DBAASP) has been created to provide users with information on detailed chemical structure and activity for those peptides which antimicrobial activity against particular targets have been evaluated experimentally.
-The database is manually curated and contains information on ribosomal, nonribosomal and synthetic peptides that show antimicrobial activity as Monomers, Dimers and Two-Peptides.
+The Database of Antimicrobial Activity and Structure of Peptides (DBAASP) has been created to provide users with detailed information on experimentally tested peptides regarding their chemical structure and activity against specific targets.
+The database is manually curated and contains information on ribosomal, nonribosomal, and synthetic peptides that show antimicrobial activity as Monomers, Multimers, and Multi-Peptides.

-Dimer - consists of two polypeptide chains with interchain covalent bond(s) (for example: Distinctin, Halocidin).
+Multimer – consists of two or more polypeptide chains with an interchain covalent bond(s) (for example, Distinctin, Halocidin).

-Two_Peptide - consists of two different polypeptide chains without interchain covalent bond.
-Their complete antimicrobial activity requires the synergistic action of the two peptides in equimolar concentrations, the individual peptides have little or no activity (for example: Enterocin X, Salivaricin P).
+Multi-Peptide – consists of two or more distinct polypeptide chains without interchain covalent bonds.
+Their antimicrobial activity requires synergistic interaction between the peptides in equimolar concentrations as the individual peptides may have little or no activities (for example, Enterocin X, Salivaricin P).

-Now it is a joint project of Laboratory of Bioinformatics of Ivane Beritashvili Center of Experimental Biomedicine (IBCEB, GEORGIA) and Office of Cyber Infrastructure and Computational Biology (OCICB/NIAID/NIH, USA)
+Now it is a joint project between the Laboratory of Bioinformatics of Ivane Beritashvili Center of Experimental Biomedicine (IBCEB, GEORGIA) and the Office of Cyber Infrastructure and Computational Biology (OCICB/NIAID/NIH, USA)

 People involved from IBCEB:

 M. Pirtskhalava (email@example.com)

 B. Vishnepolsky (firstname.lastname@example.org)

 People involved from NIAID:

 A. Rosental (email@example.com)